Portrait of a Graduate

 We hope students graduate from PCA with a reverence for God, eternal perspective, humility, specific process of learning that involves rigor, high expectations and accountability!

-You can read more about each of our portrait qualities below and watch the videos to the right as we highlight a story of a student or alumni who well represented a characteristic of the Portrait (videos will be revealed throughout the 2017-18 school year!)
+You can read more about each of our portrait qualities below and watch the videos as we highlight a story of a student or alumni who well represented a characteristic of the Portrait (videos will be revealed throughout the 2017-18 school year!)

 - Reverence For God